1jour1vin

 favorite

-"There is so much depth and generosity, with a dense and promising aromatic profile for years to come.
-The palate is lively, linear, and mineral, with beautiful structure and a hint of nervousness.
-Give it a little time to reveal its true personality, even though it is already charming and generous today.
-Drink now or hold.
-(James Suckling 2025)
+“There is so much depth and generosity, with a dense aromatic profile that bodes well for the years ahead.
+The palate is lively, linear, and mineral, with beautiful structure and a touch of edge.
+Give it a little time to reveal its true character, though it is already charming and generous today.
+Drink now or cellar. ” (James Suckling 2025)

-Buy your Antonin Guyon wines at the best price in a private sale!
+Buy Antonin Guyon wines at the best prices in a private sale!

 Rated site